Book a luxury suite at AT&T Stadium – home to the Dallas Cowboys

 Landry’s Cowboys went on to win two Super Bowls as they cemented their place in NFL lore.
 Jerry Jones purchased the team in 1989 and hired Jimmy Johnson as the new head coach.
 This move proved to be quite beneficial as Johnson brought the Cowboys Super Bowl victories in 1992 and 1993.
 His successor, Barry Switzer, brought home their most recent Lombardi Trophy with a championship in 1995.

 Today, the head coach of the Dallas Cowboys is Jason Garrett.
 He took the helm in 2011 with Tony Romo as his starter.
 Now that Romo has traded his helmet for a microphone, Garrett and the Cowboys are thrust into a new era of football in Dallas.
 Coach Garrett, along with his third year quarterback and running back combo of Dak Prescott and Ezekiel Elliott, looks forward to bringing another Super Bowl victory home to Dallas.

 After an electrifying start to their NFL careers by both Prescott and Elliott (resulting in Prescott being named the NFL Rookie of the Year and Elliott in the running for league MVP), the Cowboys hoped that success would continue.
 Off the field issues put Elliott on ice for a portion of last season.
 The uncertainty of his playing status translated into problems for the rest of the team on the field, as well.
 Prescott was trying hold his team together, but the outside drama played a role for Dallas this past season.
-Luckily, the team had a reliable veteran presence in players such as Jason Witten, Terence Williams, and Cole Beasley who continued to bring their A game to the field.
 Eliminated from the playoffs with a 9-7 record, the Cowboys regrouped in the off-season and focused all of their energy on a shot at the title in February of 2019.
 They will do so with the help of Leighton Vander Esch, their new linebacker from Boise State taken in the first round of the 2018 NFL draft.
 Also added to the mix is Amari Cooper, a dynamic receiver acquired mid-season via a trade with Oakland.
 His production has enhanced an already strong offense.
+Joined by Randall Cobb, who signed in Dallas over the offseason, the wide receiver corps is in great shape for Prescott.